ABISprotocol/BitName/DedRepCases.md

 dispute.
 Both have signed copies of C, so that if either one publishes that there was an agreement, the other can publish C indicating that there was a breach of C.

+Update: There is a similar problem here as there was in Example 2.
+An apparent third party could publish the details of C and it would not be clear who to hold responsible for this.

 Example 4: A Fiat/Crypto Option
 -------------------------------